There is nothing more iconic in American food history than diner food. It’s simple food that’s delicious, nostalgic, and easy to make.

 - Salt and Pepper

 So you say you don’t like onions.
 That’s OK, omit them or substitute chopped green pepper.

-What Can I Serve with Diner-Style Potatoes?
+What Can I Serve with Diner-Style Breakfast Potatoes and Onions?

 The simple answer is serve what you like.
 Think about what would be served in a diner.
 Here are just some ideas: